jondurbin/st_durbin/README.md

   - Validator becomes inactive
   - Hotkey/UID mismatch detected
 - **Selection Criteria**: Highest combination of stake and dividends
+- **Aggregate Stake**: Aggregate stake from other validators to the current validator.
+The purpose of the call is to consolidate stake.
+Each transaction just complete moveStake from one validator to current validator.

 ### 5. Emergency Drain Mechanism